licvol/dzStanceEval_2024/README.md

 ## Credits

-- This project was developed by Mohamed LICHOURI, Khelil Rafik OUARAS and Khaled LOUNNAS.
+- This project was developed by dzStance Team in Stance Evaluation Shared Task.
 - The notebook makes use of the `sentence-transformers` library for generating text embeddings.